This policy applies to all SUNY Geneseo entities and employees.

 SUNY Geneseo shall ensure that personnel policies and procedures do not discriminate against victims of domestic violence and are responsive to the needs of victims of domestic violence.

-- New York State law makes it a crime for employers to penalize an employee who, as a victim or witness of a criminal offense, is appearing as a witness, consulting with a district attorney, or exercising his/her rights as provided in the Criminal Procedure Law, the Family Court Act, and the Executive Law.
-This law requires employers, with prior day notification, to allow time off for victims or subpoenaed witnesses to exercise his/her rights as provided in the Criminal Procedure Law, the Family Court Act, and the Executive Law [Penal Law §215.14].
-If there are any questions or concerns regarding the leave that must be granted to victims or subpoenaed witnesses, contact the Affirmative Action Office at 585-245-5616 or the Attendance and Leave Unit at the Department of Civil Service.
+- New York State law makes it a crime for employers to penalize an employee who, as a victim or witness of a criminal offense, is appearing as a witness, consulting with a district attorney, or exercising their rights as provided in the Criminal Procedure Law, the Family Court Act, and the Executive Law.
+This law requires employers, with prior day notification, to allow time off for victims or subpoenaed witnesses to exercise their rights as provided in the Criminal Procedure Law, the Family Court Act, and the Executive Law [Penal Law §215.14].
+If there are any questions or concerns regarding the leave that must be granted to victims or subpoenaed witnesses, contact the Title IX Coordinator at 585-245-5023, or the Attendance and Leave Unit at the Department of Civil Service.

 - SUNY Geneseo understands that victims of domestic violence may sometimes lack the required documentation or have difficulty obtaining the required documentation to justify absences without compromising their safety.
-Therefore, the Director of Affirmative Action or his/her designee will consult with the employee to identify what documentation she/he might have, or be able to obtain, that will not compromise his/her safety-related needs and will satisfactorily meet the documentation requirement of the employer.
+Therefore, the Title IX Coordinator or their designee will consult with the employee to identify what documentation they might have, or be able to obtain, that will not compromise their safety-related needs and will satisfactorily meet the documentation requirement of the employer.
 Because there are confidentiality issues associated with the submission of documentation in these instances, SUNY Geneseo may choose to consult with the Attendance and Leave Unit at the Department of Civil Service when questions arise.

 - Employees who are victims of domestic violence and who separate from a spouse (or terminate a relationship with a domestic partner, if covered), shall be allowed to make reasonable changes in benefits at any time during the calendar year where possible, in accordance with statute, regulation, contract and policy.